carlos-gg/carlos-gg.github.io/_pages/software.md

 ## supervised-detection-exoplanets-hci

 Code for the paper: ["Supervised detection of exoplanets in high-contrast imaging sequences"](https://www.aanda.org/articles/aa/abs/2018/05/aa31961-17/aa31961-17.html), Gomez Gonzalez et al 2018.
 Developed in Python 2 but compatible with Python 3.
 This package enables the generation of labeled data (MLAR smaples) for training machine learning classifiers.
 It also contains a function for building and training the neural network model that succesfully exploits the 3 dimensions of the training samples (hybrid convolutional and recurrent network).
 Keras/Tensorflow were used for the implementing network.
 Finally, it also contains the code for generating the ROC curves (figures 7 and 8) comparing the supervised detection framework to standard model PSF subtraction techniques.
+Code on [GitHub](https://github.com/carlgogo/supervised-detection-exoplanets-hci).

 ## PyAstrOFit

 Python package dedicated to the planet orbit fitting using Markov chain Monte Carlo (MCMC) methods.
+[GitHub repository](https://github.com/vortex-exoplanet/PyAstrOFit).